Butter Pecan Turtle Bars

 - Using an electric mixer on medium speed, beat the butter and brown sugar until light and fluffy.
 Add the salt and gradually add the flour, mixing just until combined.
 The mixture will be sandy but will hold together when pinched.**

 - Press into the bottom of an ungreased 9″x 13″x 2″ pan.
 Sprinkle with the pecans.

 To make the filling:

-In a saucepan over medium heat, melt butter.
-Stir in brown sugar.
+- In a saucepan over medium heat, melt the butter.
+Stir in the brown sugar and salt.
 Bring to a boil, and continue stirring for about 30 seconds.

-Pour over crust and pecans.
+- Pour over the crust and pecans.
 Bake for 15 to 18 minutes or until the edges are browned.
 Set aside to cool.

 Recipe adapted from Southern Living’s Big Book of Christmas Baking.